Oklahoma Drivers License & SOK Appointments

 Times to Avoid Going to a Service Oklahoma Office

 If it seems like there is no avoiding the trip, then going at a more ideal time when it is less busy is your best bet.
 There are certain days and times to avoid the trip because of heavy congestion in the lines.
 A simple SOK task could take up your entire day if you do not plan ahead.
 Avoid heading to a SOK office during:

 - The lunchtime rush – many workers want to settle their SOK errand during their lunch break

 - The beginning and ending days of each month

 - Mondays and Fridays – people tend to get their errands done before or immediately after the weekend

 Instead, head to the SOK during these non-peak times:

 - Right before lunch, immediately upon opening if possible

 - During the middle of the week, Tuesdays to Thursdays

-While heading to the Oklahoma DPS during these times doesn’t guarantee that you’ll get in and out of there in no time, it will nonetheless save time off of your DPS visit.
+While heading to the SOK during these times doesn’t guarantee that you’ll get in and out of there in no time, it will nonetheless save time off of your SOK visit.